 Vegan lentil loaf is a delicious and nutritious replacement for any other type of loaf dish (ex. meat loaf).
 You can serve vegan lentil loaf alongside so many tasty options like mashed potatoes, stuffing, gravy and vegetables to make a “classic” meal.

-I personally like to bring lentil quinoa loaf to family gatherings where there may not be a good protein option for me to eat (as a vegan).
+I like to bring lentil quinoa loaf to family gatherings where there may not be a good protein option for me to eat (as a vegan).
 I can then pair the lentil loaf with the veggie sides that are available!

 Maple balsamic Brussel’s sprouts are a fantastic side dish to try alongside vegan lentil loaf!